jaohara/it115-team1-site/src/index.md

 },
 ```

 They broadly fall into two categories of script - `watch` scripts and `build` scripts.
 When we want to start local development, we begin by running `npm run start`.
-This will cause the `build:sass` script to be run in parallel with all of the `watch` scripts, which is responsible for that
+This will cause the `build:sass` script to be run in parallel with all of the `watch` scripts, which is responsible for that dynamic build-and-refresh behavior.

 {{ ui.image("assets/img/screenshot-dev-server.png", "The local development workflow via the node server")}}